MonkeyAZ/bcnc-group/README.md

 generates a 'site' folder inside 'target' at the root of the project, which can be checked for code coverage information.

+- We also have integration testing using the same JUnit 5 library.
+Using the @SpringBootTest ans @AutoConfigureMockMvc annotations, the whole spring context is run and the example cases tested

 - As linting tool the sonar vscode extension was used, which in addition, in a real environment would have a SonarQube instance to use JaCoCo coverage reports to generate its reports